Wuzzy2/MineClone2-Bugs/README.md

    - Support requests (go to the forums instead)
    - Requests to deviate from Minecraft gameplay
    - Requests to include proprietary code or data
+   - Reports about “wrong textures”, “wrong models” or “wrong sounds“ without further explanation what is wrong about them

 Keep these things in mind: